-Your own blood is drawn from your arm, centrifuged to concentrate to platelets, and re-injected into the painful area.
-This can be an office procedure.
-Platelets have growth factor which can help heal damaged tissue.
+- PRP (platelet-rich plasma).
+Your own blood is drawn from your arm, centrifuged to concentrate platelets, and then injected into the painful area.
+Platelets have growth factors which can help heal damaged tissue.
+This can be an in-office procedure.

-USGPPF (UltraSound Guided Percutanous Partial Plantar Fasciectomy) is our treatment of choice.
-Through a very small incision on the inside of the heel, small amounts of the degenerated tissue are removed from the plantar fascia, all visualized with ultrasound.
-After adequate removal of bad tissue, platelet-rich plasma or amniotic stem cells can be injected back into the area.
-Recovery is very quick with little restriction on activities.
+After adequate removal of bad tissue, platelet-rich plasma or amniotic stem cells are injected back into the area.
+Recovery is very quick, with little restriction needing to be placed on normal activities.
 The plantar fascia ligament is preserved in its natural length and the mechanical function of the foot is not altered.

 Other surgical techniques include:

-- TOPAZ.
-This uses radiofrequency waves to "ablate" damaged tissue
+- TOPAZ – radiofrequency waves are used to "ablate" damaged tissue

-- TENEX.
-This uses intense ultrasound waves to break down diseased tissue
+- TENEX – intense ultrasound waves break down diseased tissue